Shanjaq/PrintrBotSelfHost/README.md

 Steps:

 0. **Backup your SD Card (any mistake in the steps to follow will corrupt the index!)**
-1. Start a PowerShell prompt
+1. Start a PowerShell prompt and CD to the directory containing import_gcode.ps1
 2. Copy your Cura-generated gcode file into the same folder as the import_gcode.ps1 script
 3. Execute: